The Real Estate Cycle & Commercial Real Estate Investing

 Certain alternative assets may also provide a solid hedge against an economic downturn.
 Self-storage tends to perform well, as tenants downsizing to smaller apartments or offices require space to house possessions.
 Student housing often thrives relative to core real estate asset classes, as student matriculation is unscathed – or in some cases even grows – during mild recessions.
 Certain multifamily assets also tend to provide relative downside protection.
 Mobile homes (or “manufactured housing communities” in modern parlance) can provide affordability relief for working families in lean times, as can well-situated workforce multifamily properties in suburbs and exurbs.

 By any broad measure, real estate investment opportunities will be fewer during a recession.
 A prolonged downturn will provide an opportunity to acquire distressed assets at steep discounts to replacement value.
-As a passive investor in commercial real estate, perhaps the most important thing to look for during this phase is time-tested well-capitalized real estate firms to co-invest with; those who have survived and thrived during past recessions will likely do so again.
+As a passive CRE investor, perhaps the most important thing to look for during this phase is time-tested, well-capitalized real estate firms to co-invest with; those who have survived and thrived during past recessions will likely do so again.

 So what are the key takeaways for passive real estate investors?
 It’s important to note that, again, these phases do not play out uniformly across asset classes and markets.
-All else aside, your real estate portfolio will be better positioned to weather real estate cycles if it is diversified across markets, subasset classes, and term lengths.
-EQUITYMULTIPLE allows you to do so with relatively low minimums and a wide array of offerings.
+All else aside, your real estate portfolio will be in a better position to weather real estate cycles if it is diversified across markets, subasset classes, and term lengths.
+EquityMultiple allows you to do so with relatively low minimums and a wide array of offerings.

-The bottom line: all real estate investments carry some degree of exogenous risk; a well-diversified portfolio is your best defense against the shifting tide of market cycles.
+The bottom line: all real estate investments carry some degree of risk.
+A well-diversified portfolio is your best defense against the shifting tide of market cycles.

 Was this content useful?